Illini Drumline: Instrumentation

 The Illini Drumline recently introduced the roll of a Drumline Undergraduate Staff member.
-This member, technically a section of the Undergraduate staff in the Marching Illini, helps set up equipment for drumline practices and peromances, may fill in for a missing member, and helps the processes of the drumline run smoothly.
+This member, technically a section of the Undergraduate staff in the Marching Illini, helps set up equipment for drumline practices and performances, may fill in for a missing member, and helps the processes of the drumline run smoothly.
 This member is often chosen based on their expertise in marching percussion.

 Performances

 Friday Night HYPE

 The Illini Drumline has their own music showcase the night before every gameday.
-Starting at 10PM, the Illini Drumline parades down Green Street, a popular University of Illinois campus street, and ends up at the Alma Matter.
+Starting at 10PM, the Illini Drumline parades down Green Street, a popular University of Illinois campus street, and ends up at the Alma Mater.
 The drumline proceeds to get the crowd of students and fans "hype" for the game the following day.

 Public warm-up

 The Marching Illini can spend upwards of two hours practicing the mornings of every game day.
 The Illini Drumline will continue to perform for the public after these rehearsals.
 The "Public Warm-up" aims to allow the drumline to warm up and get in the right mindset for the day, as well as a time for the public to see the drumline's full cadence series.

 The Illini Drumline performing on Zuppke Field in Memorial Stadium during a 3rd quarter break at a football game.